lpietan/GenoMLizer/README.md

 xgboost

 ```
-Please refer to each package documentation for installation directions and individual requirements.
+Please refer to each package's documentation for installation instructions and individual requirements.
 Installation of R packages can be done with the following code.
 ```R

 # Example of R package installation